MystenLabs/sui/crates/sui-framework/docs/sui-framework/deny_list.md

 <a name="0x2_deny_list_EInvalidAddress"></a>

-The specified address is cannot be added to the deny list.
+The specified address cannot be added to the deny list.

 <pre><code><b>const</b> <a href="../sui-framework/deny_list.md#0x2_deny_list_EInvalidAddress">EInvalidAddress</a>: u64 = 1;